Skip to content

 Neuroscience

-How do we understand the interplay between human emotions, addictive processes, and neural networks?
+How do we understand the interplay between human emotions, addictive processes, and the relationships we form with one another?
 As humans, emotions are intrinsic to our socialization, and influence our cognition and behavior.
-Moreover, extreme problems with emotional processing may contribute to the development of addictive disorders.
-Study and research the underlying neural networks linked to the experience, unde0, 0, 0);">Cognitive Neuroscience of Addiction

 Fall/Spring 3 Credits